LianghuiGuo/TA-STS-ConvNet/README.md

 <pre>
     make eval
 </pre>
-- You can also eval on all the patients through a bash :
+- You can also eval on all the patients as follow :
 <pre>
     make eval_chb
 </pre>